If you plan to grow a successful business online, the last thing you want is to learn the hard way that you are doing something illegal.

 - Facebook Platform Policies

-Hopefully, this article has helped you understand why it’s important to have a legally compliant website.
-Use the information presented above to quickly add legal pages to your website using simple and cost-effective methods and resources.
+Hopefully, this article has helped you understand the importance of having a compliant website.
+Use the information above to quickly and easily add essential legal pages to your site.